 Keep in mind there are a few options that technically cannot result in a zero gap.
 These positions are generally ones that you wouldn’t use in any normal setting anyway, so it’s not of particular concern in my eyes.

 The Rogue AB-3 has been one of the best options when it comes to an adjustable FID bench.
-Priced at $935, it’s $347 more expensive than the Rep Fitness AB-5000 ($499 + $89 leg extension).
-In terms of design, it has 9 back adjustments and 6 seat adjustments, which gives it a few more options compared to Rep. What this bench lacks compared to Rep is the zero gap bench adjustment, the wheel guards, the stainless wear guard, and some of the other aesthetic qualities.
-It’s also slightly taller than the Rep bench, which may make a difference for some.
+Priced at $950, it’s several hundred dollars more than the AB-5000 from REP. In terms of design, it has 9 back adjustments and 6 seat adjustments, which gives it a few more options compared to REP. What this bench lacks compared to REP, however, is the zero gap bench adjustment, the wheel guards, the stainless wear guard, and some of the other aesthetic qualities.
+It’s also slightly taller than the AB-5000 bench, which may make a difference for some.

-In my opinion, the Rep Fitness AB-5000 is the winner based on design and price.
+In my opinion, the REP AB-5000 is the winner based on design and price.

 The Ironmaster Super Bench has long been a bench that achieves a zero (or close to zero) gap based on its design.
 This bench provides 11 adjustment options on the back spine, but no adjustment on the seat.
 The user actually places the seat onto the back to provide the necessary support, which is always perpendicular to the back.
 This is a limiting design factor when compared to the Rep adjustable bench.
 The pad itself is also 10.5″ wide, which is quite narrow compared to the 12″ on the Rep AB-5000.
 It does offer a 17.2″ bench height, a smaller footprint, and a lighter weight than the Zero Gap bench, while still providing a 1,000 lb capacity in the flat position.

-In general I think the Ironmaster Super Bench is a pretty good offering at $399, but it still lags the Rep AB-5000 in terms of design, in my opinion.
+In general, I think the Ironmaster Super Bench is a pretty good offering at its price, but it still lags the REP AB-5000 in terms of design, in my opinion.

-The Titan adjustable bench, priced at $446.95 (before any sales), is $141 cheaper than the Rep Fitness AB-5000.
-It has 10 back adjustments and 7 seat adjustments, giving it slightly more options than both the Rep and Rogue AB-3.
+The Titan adjustable bench is around $100 cheaper than the AB-5000 before any sales.
+It has 10 back adjustments and 7 seat adjustments, giving it slightly more options than both the REP bench and the Rogue AB-3.
 One big difference is that this bench is only rated to 600 lbs (as stated on their website) vs the 1,000+lbs on the Rep adjustable bench.
 It weighs in at 92 lbs vs. 117 lbs, and it uses an 11″ pad vs a 12″ pad.
 Titan has attempted to fill their gap pad with an extra piece of removable material, however, this creates a clear height discrepancy between the seat and the back.

-In my opinion, the Rep Fitness AB-5000 is significantly better than this bench from Titan.
+In my opinion, the REP AB-5000 is noticeably better than this bench from Titan.

 Overall, I don’t think there is a better adjustable bench on the market for the money.
 Rep Fitness absolutely knocked this out of the park.
 They continue to push the envelope when it comes to innovation and pricing.
 The value that this bench offers is borderline incomprehensible.

-I’ve said it before, and I’ll say it again… Rep Fitness is making THE BEST benches out there.
+I’ve said it before, and I’ll say it again… Rep Fitness is making THE BEST benches out there for the money.